abodthedude25/cpsc526/assignment2/README.md

 ### 1. **Secure Handshake with SHA256**

-## The server and client establish a secure connection using a shared secret (SECRET526) verified via a SHA256 challenge-response protocol.
+The server and client establish a secure connection using a shared secret (SECRET526) verified via a SHA256 challenge-response protocol.
 When a client connects, the server generates an 8-character random challenge and sends it to the client.
 The client appends the shared secret to this challenge, computes its SHA256 hash, and returns it to the server.
 The server then compares this hash with its own computation of the challenge + secret.
 If they match, the handshake succeeds, and communication proceeds.

-### 2. **Command **
+### 2. Supported Commands

 #### **pwd**